Lufthansa: 1960s: Introduction of jetliners

-In 1958 Lufthansa ordered four Boeing 707s and started jet flights from Frankfurt to New York City in March 1960.
-Boeing 720Bs were later bought to back up the 707 fleets.
-In February 1961 Far East routes were extended beyond Bangkok, Thailand, to Hong Kong and Tokyo.
-Lagos, Nigeria, and Johannesburg, South Africa were added in 1962.
+Lufthansa's network continued to expand throughout the early 1960s.
+In February 1961, their Far East routes extended beyond Bangkok to include Hong Kong and Tokyo.
+Africa saw additions in 1962 with Lagos, Nigeria, and Johannesburg, South Africa joining the network.

-Lufthansa introduced the Boeing 727 in 1964 and that May began the Polar route from Frankfurt to Tokyo via Anchorage.
-In February 1965 the company ordered twenty-one Boeing 737s that went into service in 1968.
-Lufthansa was the first customer for the Boeing 737 and was one of four buyers of the 737-100s (the others were NASA, Malaysia-Singapore Airlines, and Avianca – while the NASA airframe was the first built, it was the last delivered and originally intended for delivery to Lufthansa).
-Lufthansa was the first foreign launch customer for a Boeing airliner.
+Innovation continued with the introduction of the Boeing 727 in 1964.
+This enabled Lufthansa to launch a pioneering Polar route from Frankfurt to Tokyo via Anchorage in May of that year.
+Further expansion plans were solidified in February 1965 with the order of twenty-one Boeing 737 aircraft, entering service in 1968.

+Lufthansa's role in Boeing's history is noteworthy.
+They hold the distinction of being the first customers for the Boeing 737 and one of only four buyers of the initial 737-100 model (alongside NASA, Malaysia-Singapore Airlines, and Avianca).
+While NASA technically had the first built 737 airframe, it was ultimately delivered last and originally intended for Lufthansa, making them the first foreign launch customer for a Boeing airliner.